View from the Other Side of the Stethoscope

 Each column grapples with one common yet rarely-discussed patient dilemma, such as the problem of false alarms or the difficulty of finding hope in the setting of incurable disease.
 Dr. Harpham offers insight into the dynamics behind each problem and concludes with suggestions for her colleagues in oncology.
 She often offers examples of healing words and actions that may take clinicians only seconds to say or do yet can make a world of difference for patients.

 While addressed to professionals, “View from the Other Side of the Stethoscope”articles have been circulating among patients.
 Survivors and their families appreciate the intimate view of the challenges and frustrations their doctors and nurses face.
 The stories and advice help non-medical readers reflect on their life as a patient.
 Most importantly, these essays open patients’ eyes to new opportunities for hope and healing.
+In the past few years, a few columns per year are addressed to patients, so clinicians can use them as patient handouts (see samples, below).

 - Managing Uncertainty - Part IV Patient Handout